gbmhunter/blog/content/programming/operating-systems/macOS/index.md

 ### Clearing The Buffer

-To clear iTerms scrollback buffer, you can enter the following command:
+To clear iTerm's scrollback buffer, you can enter the following command:
 ```sh
 printf '\e]50;ClearScrollback\a'
 ```